Pressure Cooker vs. Slow Cooker: What’s the Difference?

 You can buy two pressure cookers: a stovetop or an electric pressure cooker.
 Both types are often smaller than slow cookers and cook a lot faster.
 The same recipe that would take 6 to 8 hours in a slow cooker takes 45 minutes to finish in a pressure cooker.

-Pressure cookers can also be healthier than slow and conventional stovetop cooking methods.
+Pressure cookers can also be healthier than slow, conventional stovetop cooking methods.
 Why?
 Pressure-cooked food doesn’t lose as many heat-sensitive vitamins or minerals.
 A lot of liquid dissolves during high-temperature cooking and when foods are boiled down.
 The minerals and vitamins also dissolve with the liquid.

 How a Pressure Cooker Works